Sritama Chatterjee

 - Graduate Student, PhD Literature

-As part of my commitment to rethinking environmental humanities pedagogy, I have edited a cluster on “Water Pedagogies: From the Academy and Beyond” published by NICHE Canada which brings together a set of eleven articles from scholars and activists reflecting on water pedagogy.
+My interest in writing, gender and literature pedagogies have taken various forms over the years.
+My philosophy that humanities work in the present world needs to be collaborative in nature has not only guided my interest in public humanities but has also led to exciting collaborations.
+I have edited a cluster on “Water Pedagogies: From the Academy and Beyond” published by NICHE Canada which brings together a set of eleven articles from scholars and activists reflecting on water pedagogy.
 Bringing together my strengths in feminist pedagogy and instructional development, I have worked as a curriculum developer for a course on Transgender Studies, a co-curator for a reproductive justice exhibit, and a faculty research development intern.
 My fundamental goal in these multiple roles has been to mobilize the power of narratives to show how the humanities are transformative and can enact change.

 From September 2019 to April 2020, I was a monthly columnist for the GradHacker blog of Inside Higher ed.
 My writings on environmental movements, water, and pedagogy have been published in Edge Effects, Arcadiana, MLA Graduate Blog, and Environmental History Now.
-If you want to read more about my infrequent musings about graduate school or my hot takes on Digital Humanities, please head over to my Medium Blog or subscribe to my Substack Newsletter.
-If not writing or teaching, I spend my time swimming in ponds, rivers, or lakes.
+If you want to read more about my frequent musings about writing and research, please head over to my Medium Blog.